This post may contain affiliate links. Please see my disclosure policy for details.

 Instantly, after researching it on my Pinterest board, I was hooked and knew I just had to visit.
 As sad as it sounds, photographing this cottage was just the motivation I needed to finally book my trip.

-I knew that this incredible vine-covered house was going to transform into an cosy autumnal treat around September time.
+I knew that this incredible vine-covered house was going to transform into a cosy autumnal treat around September time.
 Where, each year, the Virginia Creepers that cover the entirety of the house would turn a delicious ruby red.

 Then, on further research, I found that not only is this unique ‘living’ house on the fringes of Snowdonia National Park open to the public.
-It was also a historic 15th-century building, National Trust property and tearoom which looked a delight!
+It was also a historic 15th-century building, National Trust property, and tearoom which looked a delight!

 So, with autumn being my favourite season, I instantly booked myself in for a little visit here on an unusually warm and sunny afternoon in October.

-Here’s when Tu Hwnt I’r Bont turns red & why you cannot leave Wales without visiting this incredible vine covered tearoom!
+Here’s when Tu Hwnt I’r Bont turns red & why you cannot leave Wales without visiting this incredible vine-covered tearoom!

 What is Tu Hwnt I’r Bont?